anttijuu/O4-server/README.md

 ## Bot channel

 Server may also host a *bot channel*.
 Bot channel loads messages from a text file.
-A channel gets it's name from the file name.
+A channel gets it's name from the file name (minus extension).

-If a user joins the channel, the bot channel starts to send chat messages to that channel.
+If a user joins the channel, the bot channel starts to send chat messages to that channel, from the loaded text file.
 When the last user leaves the bot channel, no messages are sent.

 Bot channels are never closed, similarily to "main" channel.
 Thus, when users list available channels on the server, the bot channel (if configured) is also listed as an available channel.